“Souls and thrones are irreconcilable.”

 More Info: hardcopy, 484 pages, published by Delacorte Press on June 28, 2016

 I usually don’t read historical fiction as I am not a fan of history in general; it is not my best subject.
 However, following these characters in the 1400’s Ottoman Empire made it bearable.
 Honestly, I enjoyed this book more than I thought due to its individuality and its division from modern YA.
 The novel is based on real-life events and people, such as Vlad the Impaler (the main premise for Lada) but with a fantastical twist.

 First impression: Lada is a badass!
 The beginning starts from her birth and even at a young age she is vicious.
 Despite her feminine gender, she is tougher than most adult men.
 She is possessive of her brother, only one year younger than herself.
-Her mother was weak so she declared the land of Wallachia her mother.
-She hungers for the love of her father but no matter her accomplishments, she remains invisible and expendable.
+Her mother was weak so she declared herself the daughter of Wallachia.
+She hungers for the love of her father but no matter her accomplishments, she remains invisible and expendable, although not as much as her brother.
 For this, she pushes herself to be the best, especially in tactical operations.
 I thought Lada had more freedoms that an average women in her era would have due to her 1) fictional status, 2) historical male counterpart, 3) “fortuitous” circumstances.

 Lada is ugly, violent, and strong.
 Radu, is handsome, gentle, and weak.
 Lada, despite all her faults, is protective of her brother, Radu.
 She keeps her harsh interior by saying she is the only one who should have the privilege of torturing or killing her brother.
 The two compliment one another with their respective strengths and weaknesses.
 Although Radu seems fragile, he grows into a cunning young man.